NSO-developer/nso-examples/service-management/README.md

 data, shared data between service instances, and FASTMAP.
 The example is used by the NSO Development Guide.

+### cfs-rfs-stacked service
+A stacked service Python variant of the Java-based RFS VLAN service example.
+Demonstrates a simple stacked services design that applies to bigger, more complex services where there are many reasons why you prefer stacked services to a single monolithic one.

 ### rfs-service-erlang
 Subset Erlang variant of the Java-based RFS service example.
 Used by the NSO Development Guide chapter Embedded Erlang Applications.